-Babysitting is a year-round job that can be even more lucrative for 13-year-olds during the summer months when they have more availability.
-The Red Cross is one of the several organizations that offers babysitter classes to prepare 11 to 15-year-olds, training them in CPR and first aid.
+Babysitting is a year-round job that can be even more lucrative for 13-year-olds during the summer months: They have more availability, being out of school, and there's often more opportunity, as regular sitters go on vacation or take summer jobs.
+The Red Cross is one of several organizations that offers babysitter classes to prepare 11- to 15-year-olds, training them in cardiopulmonary resuscitation (CPR) and first aid.

-As long as your 13-year-old has some experience caring for younger children, there's no reason he or she can't build up a nice client base of families in the neighborhood.
+As long as your 13-year-old has some experience caring for younger children, there's no reason she can't build up a nice client base of families.

-During the summer months, a 13-year-old who knows his or her way around a lawnmower can make a nice steady income taking care of lawns in neighborhoods.
+During the summer months, a 13-year-old who knows how to handle a lawnmower can make a steady income taking care of yards around the neighborhood.

 Be sure to determine if your child will use your mower or the homeowner's mower.

-Dogs need to get out for exercise all year long, but in the summertime, your kids will have extra time to walk them.
+Dogs need to get out for exercise all year long, but in the summertime, children have extra time to walk them.
 By age 13, most kids may be able to handle more than one dog at a time.
-Make sure that your child feels comfortable with dogs before they take them for a walk the first time.
+If she hasn't a pet of her own, make sure that your child feels comfortable with canines before she takes them for a walk the first time.

-This is an ideal job for a 13-year-old: Looking after a neighbor's house while they're out of town.
-Some responsibilities typically include feeding the family dog or cat a few times a day, watering plants, and bringing in newspapers, mail or other deliveries.
+Looking after a neighbor's house while the family's out of town is an ideal job for a conscientious kid.
+Responsibilities typically include feeding the family dog or cat a few times a day, watering plants, and bringing in newspapers, mail, or other deliveries.

-Over the summer, students who may need summer school, or who want to get ahead for the upcoming school year may need tutoring help.
-For kids who excel in a particular subject, tutoring can be a way to earn some good extra money while helping other students.
+Over the summer, parents often engage tutors for offspring who need some remedial help or who want to get ahead for the upcoming school year.
+For kids who excel in a particular subject, tutoring can be a way to earn some good money while helping other students.

-Most summer camps run regular programs for children through age 12.
-13-year-olds are too young to be paid counselors, but many camps are glad to offer programs for "junior counselors" (sometimes called Counselors in Training or CITs).
-Junior counselors may or may not actually pay for their summer experience, but either way, they gain valuable experience and references and pave the way for future employment.
+Many summer camps that cater to the under-12 set are glad to offer programs for "junior counselors" (sometimes called counselors in training or CITs).
+Junior counselors may or may not actually get paid for their work, but either way, they gain valuable experience and references and pave the way for future employment.

 Age-Appropriate Summer Jobs for 13-Year-Olds

-There's no set pay scale for most of these jobs, but a little research will let you figure out what the going rate is.
-There is no limit on how much a 13-year-old can earn but there is usually a restriction on the number of hours a child this age can work, depending on the state.
+No set pay scale exists for most of these jobs, but a little research lets you figure out what the going rate is in your community.
+While there is no limit on how much a 13-year-old can earn, many states set a restriction on the number of hours a child this age can work continuously.